-I first began working with multilingual websites in 1996.
+I first began working with multilingual websites in 1995.
 In those extremely early days of the web, the technical difficulties involved in translating web content were formidable, even for European languages.
-Many of the difficulties in displaying translated text were, however, resolved with the adoption of Unicode, but throughout the last 20 years one issue with websites has remained difficult to achieve a consensus about; how best to indicate the selection of languages that a visitor can choose from.
+Many of the difficulties in displaying translated text were, however, resolved with the adoption of Unicode, but throughout the last 20 years one issue with websites has remained difficult to achieve a consensus on: how best to indicate the selection of languages that a visitor can choose from.

-From the earliest days of localised websites, national flags have been used to show that content is available in a particular visitor’s language.
+From the earliest days of localized websites, national flags have been used to show that content is available in a particular visitor’s language.
 This is now, unfortunately, a convention, and like so many other conventions connected to the web, difficult to change.
 Few today remember the origins of the word spam, there is no logical reason why unwanted email should be named after a Monty Python sketch(!), but the nature of web conventions is that they are convenient and can provide a quick and easy identification process.

 What flags offer is an instantaneous indication that a website has other language or locale versions available and where to click to access them and, based upon this, there is a certain design and user experience (UX) argument to be made for their use.
 The practical and cultural negatives associated with their use, however, should outweigh any UX arguments.